instructure/instructure-ui/docs/patterns/UsingIcons.md

 </View>
 ```

-### Line vs Solid Iconography
+### Line vs Solid
-The default choice for Iconography is the `Line` version.
-However, when an Icon appears on a dark or colored background the `Solid` version should be used.
+The default choice for iconography is the `Line` version.
+However, when an icon appears on a dark or colored background, the `Solid` version should be used.

 ```js
 ---